-While the days are long, the nights are short, which makes the Buck Moon’s spiritual meaning all the more magical.
-Beneath the glow of July’s Full Buck Moon, you feel centered, grounded, and replenished.
-Ready to bring your dreams and intentions to fruition.
+While the days are long, the nights are short, which makes the 2023 Buck Moon meaning all the more magical.
+As you lay beneath the glow of July’s Full Moon, you feel centered, grounded, and replenished.
+Connect with its celestial energy while exploring your own sacred rituals.

 July’s long hot summer days are filled with the intoxicating scent of freshly mowed grass, sunscreen, chlorine, fragrant flowers, and herbs.
 You watch the clouds lazily float across the sky as you lay on a soft but brightly colored quilt beneath you.
-A bee buzzes by in search of sweet nectar.
-Sunlight sparkles through lush green leaves and life is flourishing everywhere you look.
+A bee buzzes past in search of sweet nectar.
+Sunlight sparkles through lush green leaves, and life is flourishing everywhere you look.

 Every full moon has its own name based on the month or the season in which it appears.
 Creating a name for each full Moon allowed people to reflect on each season and how it affects them AND the natural world.
 There can be some variation on the Full Moon names due to the origins from whence they came.